Caryuter/Caryuter/README.md

 I may not have formal training in software architecture, but I actively apply architectural thinking when designing systems: choosing technologies, patterns, and trade-offs based on real requirements.

-> Proud FIRST Robitics Alumni on Imperium Fons 6605
+> Proud FIRST Robotics Alumni on Imperium Fons 6605

 ---